 The Science of Bee Stings

-When bees inject venom into humans it makes our cells to release molecules called histamine which cause swelling in the area.
-Blood vessels widen to allow more blood to flow in (the area becomes swollen and red).
+When bees inject venom into humans it makes our cells release molecules called histamine which cause swelling in the area.
+Blood vessels widen to allow more blood to flow in (so the area becomes swollen and red).
 The histamine sends a ‘danger’ signal to the brain and we feel a sharp pain.

 Picture: Naughty boys disturbing a beehive – from The Little Honey Thieves, by Wilhelm Busch, one of the first ever comic books (1859).